chiefbiiko/preactor/readme.md

 ## Usage

-Wrap any `EventEmitter`, `EventTarget`, or `Promise` instance with the `Preactor` type, then manipulate events/emits via transducers.
+Wrap any `EventEmitter`, `EventTarget`, or `Promise` instance with the `Preactor` type, then manipulate its events with the various `Preactor` prototype methods, *transducers*.

+Note that all transducers return `this`, meaning you can simply chain them, allowing for straight-forward event processing.

 The example below is for a browser context.
-Run `npm run demo` and hit `localhost:9966` with a browser.
+Run `npm run demo`, hit `localhost:9966` with a browser, and type sth into the input field.

 ``` js
 var preactor = require('preactor')